 Before I go on, I want to point out that there is no hard and fast rule that says you have to use the Satisfyer Whale, or any other “partner type toy” with a partner.
-You can most definitely use them alone.
+You can most assuredly use them alone.
 And I made sure to experiment with both options.
-Neither was ideal for me.
+Neither, of which, was ideal for me.

-Something I found extremely awkward in both partnered and solo scenarios, was the placement of the control-button.
+Something I found extremely awkward in both partnered and solo scenarios, was the placement of the control button.
 I understand there’s not a whole lot of button-placement options to choose from when designing this type of toy.
-Surface space is bound to be limited.
-However, the current position of the button is whack and hard to navigate when inserted.
+Surface space is bound to be limited, but let’s face it, the current position of the button is whack and hard to navigate when inserted.
 No matter which way you’re using the toy, solo or partnered.